 If a student on continued probation fails to meet the above criteria, the student will be placed on first dismissal.

 Upon a first academic dismissal, a student may not re-enroll in the University until a full fall or spring semester has elapsed.
-Any FACS student wishing to return after a first dismissal may submit a letter of reinstatement to the Associate Dean for Academic Programs, Dr. Patricia Hunt-Hurst, at email@example.com.
+Any FACS student wishing to return after a first dismissal may submit a letter of reinstatement to the Director of the Student Success and Advising Center, Cara Winston Simmons, at email@example.com.
 This request should be submitted by the midpoint of the semester following the first academic dismissal and include the following information:

 After a second academic dismissal, students will be suspended from the University for a minimum of one calendar year.
 At the end of the suspension, permission to return to the University can be granted only by appealing to the University Educational Affairs Committee.
 For more information, see the Student Academic Appeal Process.